The journey of everything comes with evolutions. Like, let us take the example of the first computer and the computer which is used now.

 Robotic process automation

-Robotic process automation leverages technology like software bots to replicate repetitive human tasks.
-RPA typically works for rule-based tasks, has defined inputs and outputs, is repeatable, and occurs often.
+Robotic process automation uses technology like software bots to replicate repetitive human tasks.
+RPA typically works for rule-based tasks, has defined inputs and outputs, is repeatable, and occurs repeatedly.
 One limitation of RPA is that it is limited to structured data to complete tasks.
-Thus, RPA does not have the ability to understand the context or learn, nor can it access and make sense of unstructured data sources like images.
+Thus, RPA cannot understand the context or learn, nor can it access and make sense of unstructured data sources like images.

 Business process management

-Organizations must create new workflows and test them before deploying them to avoid breakdowns that can have disastrous consequences for their businesses.
-Business process management software is a powerful and simple tool that can be used to manage an organization’s hyper-automation strategies and initiatives.
+BPM is the foundation on which any successful automation strategy is built, monitored, and improved.
+There are many challenges in it such as introducing different digital tools into business processes, especially for those organizations new to automation.
+Organizations create new workflows and test them before deploying them to avoid breakdowns that can have negative impacts on their businesses.
+BPM software is a powerful and simple tool that can be used to manage an organization’s hyper-automation strategies.

 Benefits of hyper-automation